software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > Exercise 11
 >
-> Plan the tasks for the second user story, "{{site.sprint_1_user_story_2}}".
-Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 17 for some implementation tips and to get an idea what the implementation could look like.
->
-> Create an issue for each task.
+> Create an issue for each task of the second user story, "{{site.sprint_1_user_story_2}}".
+You can use the tasks suggested in the [Sprint 1 planning](#%EF%B8%8F-sprint-1-planning) section, or plan your own tasks.
 Add the "task" label and the user story's label for the issues.
 Add the issues to the Sprint 1 Backlog project.

 {: .important-title }